miruthula-05/draw-2-learn/README.md

 **Miruthula Sri A**

-Artificial Intelligence and Machine Learning Student
+B.E Artificial Intelligence and Machine Learning